mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Spring separates the **fixed** and **variable** parts of the data-access process into two distinct classes: templates and callbacks.

 1. Templates manage the fixed of data access
+    - establishing connection
+    - handling transactions
-    - controlling transactions,
+    - handling excetions
-    - managing resources, and
+    - clean up and release resource
-    - handling exceptions.

 2. your custom data-access code is handled in callbacks
     - creating statements,
     - binding parameters, and
     - marshaling result sets

-In order to communicate with DB, some default methods includes:
-- establishing connection
-- handling transactions
-- handling excetions
-- clean up and release resource

 ### What is the JDBC template?

-The Spring JdbcTemplate simplifies the use of JDBC by implementing common workflows for **querying**, **updating**, **statement execution** etc. Benefits are:
+The Spring JdbcTemplate simplifies the use of JDBC by implementing common workflows for
+1. **querying**,
+2. **updating**,
+3. **statement execution** etc.

+Benefits are:
 - Simplification: reduces boilerplate code for operations
 - Handle exceptions
 - Translates Exception from different vendors, e.g., `DataAccessException`